rclone/rclone/docs/content/commands/rclone_test_makefiles.md

-      --max-name-length int        Maximum size of file names (default 12) --min-file-size SizeSuffix   Minimum size of file to create --min-name-length int        Minimum size of file names (default 4)
+      --max-name-length int        Maximum size of file names (default 12) --min-file-size SizeSuffix   Minimum size of file to create --min-name-length int        Minimum size of file names (default 4) --seed int                   Seed for the random number generator (0 for random) (default 1)
 ```

 See the [global flags page](/flags/) for global options not listed here.